 Store baked sausage crumbles in an airtight container in the refrigerator for up to 5 days.

 Yes!
 Bake sausage crumbles, then let them cool to room temperature.
 Place them in a freezer bag or airtight container.
 Freeze for up to 3 months.
 Thaw them in the refrigerator, then separate them.
 Reheat on the stovetop or in the oven if you want them firmer.

-It's best practice to cover marinating tofu and then pop it in the refrigerator.
-Covering tofu ensures that it won't be influenced by other odors in the fridge.
-Keep marinating tofu where it won't get super cold.
+It's best practice to cover marinating tofu and pop it in the refrigerator.
+Covering tofu ensures that other odors won't influence it in the refrigerator.
+Place marinating tofu where it won't get super cold.
 You want it to absorb as much marinade as possible.

 Vegan Tofu Sausage Crumbles

 - 4 tablespoons tahini